Estimated reading time: 5 minutes

 It does not cost you your position when you try to relate to your team.
 Just don’t make them feel that you are unapproachable.

-Don’t encourage a culture where executives have their own parking space and where the junior staff have to carry an exec’s luggage whenever they are traveling.
+Don’t encourage a culture where executives have their own parking space and where the junior staff has to carry an exec’s luggage whenever they are traveling.
 This shows your employees that you don’t care about them and see them as inferior.

 Be there for your team.
 If you feel like one or more of them are having a problem, encourage them to share and be open so you can find ways to help.